General Conference (LDS Church)

-General Conference is a gathering of members of the Church of Jesus Christ of Latter-day Saints (LDS Church), held biannually every April and October at the Conference Center in Salt Lake City, Utah.
+The General Conference is a biannual gathering of members of the Church of Jesus Christ of Latter-day Saints (LDS Church), held every April and October at the Conference Center in Salt Lake City, Utah.
 During each conference, church members gather in a series of two-hour sessions to listen to the faith's leaders.

-It consists of five general sessions.
-From April 2018 to April 2021, the priesthood session was held during the April conference, with a General Women's Session (for females 11 years and older) held during October's conference.
+It typically consists of five general sessions.
+From April 2018 to April 2021, a session for holders of the priesthood was held during the April conference, with a General Women's Session (for females 11 years and older) held during October's conference.
 The Saturday evening session was changed to a general session in October 2021.
 The conference also generally includes training sessions for general and area leaders.
 Although each general conference originates from Salt Lake City, the conference is considered an international event for the church.
 The sessions are broadcast worldwide in over 90 languages, primarily through local and international media outlets, and over the Internet.

 History and structure

 In the LDS Church, general conference is a series of semiannual meetings where general authorities and other church leaders preach sermons and give guidance to church members.
 Changes to church leadership are also proposed and sustained through the principle of common consent.
 General conferences are held on the weekends of the first Sundays in April and October.
 The April conference is known as the Annual General Conference, with the October conference referred to as the Semiannual General Conference.
 The April conference includes a financial audit report not included in the October meeting.
-Both conferences are identified by the number of years since the church was founded in April 1830; thus, the April 2020 sessions constituted the 190th Annual General Conference, and the October 2020 sessions constituted the 190th Semiannual General Conference.
+Both conferences are identified by the number of years since the church was founded in April 1830; thus, the April 2025 sessions constituted the 195th Annual General Conference, and the October 2025 sessions constituted the 195th Semiannual General Conference.

 Since October 1848, all of the conferences have been held in Salt Lake City, Utah, with the exception of the April 1877 conference, which was held in St. George, Utah.
 Conferences were held in a bowery in Salt Lake City from 1848 to 1852, in the Old Salt Lake Tabernacle from 1852 to 1867, in the Salt Lake Tabernacle from October 1867 to October 1999, and in the Conference Center since that time.
 Historically, sessions were held over three days, with the annual conference always including April 6, the anniversary of the church's organization.
 This made conference participation difficult for those with work and school commitments when April 6 fell on a weekday.
-In April 1977, during Spencer W. Kimball's presidency, changes were made to reduce the conference to the first Sunday of April and October and the preceding Saturday.
+In April 1977, changes were made to reduce the conference to the first Sunday of April and October and the preceding Saturday.